-Once you discover the amazing comfort and aesthetic value of our stylish outdoor bean bags, you’ll want to keep them looking their best for life.
+Once you discover the amazing comfort and aesthetic value of our stylish outdoor bean bag covers, you’ll want to keep them looking their best for life.

 A little preventative maintenance and light cleaning are all they need.
 Here are our top five cleaning tips to help you keep your beautiful bean bags looking great year after year.

-Maintenance and Cleaning Tips for Outdoor Bean Bags
+Maintenance and Cleaning Tips for Outdoor Bean Bag Covers

 When you’re not using your bean bag outside, bring it indoors.
 Storing it inside protects it from acid rain and concentrated airborne pollutants like gases, oxidants and harmful chemicals that are especially common in large cities.

-When these substances land and collect on your bean bag, and rain or condensation causes it to get wet, they can eat into the fabric like acid.
+When these substances land and collect on your outdoor bean bag covers, and rain or condensation causes it to get wet, they can eat into the fabric like acid.

-Besides, you’ll find that our bean bags look just as great in your house; they are perfect for your game room, casual den or kids’ bedrooms.
+Besides, you’ll find that our outdoor bean bag covers look just as great in your house; they are perfect for your game room, casual den or kids’ bedrooms.

 Many people who love our bean bags use them in sub-tropical climates and other humid areas.
 While the bean bags are water-resistant, continual exposure to excessive moisture can lead to unhealthy mould and mildew growth that looks and smells horrible.
 Once mould infiltrates the fabric, it can become difficult to remove.
 Nobody likes to sit in mouldy bean bags, so if your outdoor space is humid, store them in a dry place when they’re not in use.
 Be sure that all surfaces of the fabric are completely dry before storing.
 This is also a requirement when storing your boat bean bags.